squarism/squarism.github.io/questions/index.markdown

 ### Electronics Hacking

 - <del>How to use an Xbee and Arduino.</del>
 - How to power an Arduino using solar power and Xbee for a completely wireless sensor thing.
+Power calculations etc for it to survive the night.
 - How to create a mesh or robot swarm.
 - <del datetime="2014-05-31T19:18:04+00:00">Reading input from an old notebook keyboard into an arduino.</del>  Tried and failed, it's too hard because of the ribbon cable.
 - <del>Creating a servo powered cat faucet.
 How to make a simple robot arm?</del>